mlazdans/firebird-php/README.md

 This project aims to repackage the old [ibase](https://www.php.net/ibase) extension into a more modern PHP framework.
-Internal resource types have been removed and replaced with a more modern object-oriented interface.
-Most of the ibase features have now been implemented; however, development is still in progress, and the API is not yet stable.
+Internal resource types have been removed and replaced with a object-oriented interface.
+Most of the ibase extension features have now been ported; however, development is still in progress, and the API is not yet stable.
 Current development environment: PHP 8.4.4 NTS, Firebird 5.0.2, Debian 12 (64-bit).

+Currently supported PHP version 8.4.x

 # Some examples
 ```php